Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 • 1 lb of washed sorrel or you can use spinach too but the dish will taste differently.

-• 1/4-1/2 lb of washed nettles (the nettles should be fresh and stingy but they will not hurt your mouth after you cook them).
+• 1/4-1/2 lb washed nettles (the nettles should be fresh and stingy but they will not hurt your mouth after you cook them).

 • vegetable oil (I like sunflower)

-• 2 strips of longer bacon (optional)
+• 2 strips of bacon (optional)

-• 1 onion finally chopped
+• 1 onion, finally chopped

-• 2 cloves of garlic
+• 2 cloves of garlic, mashed

-• 1 tsp of sweet Hungarian paprika (powder)
+• 1 tsp sweet Hungarian paprika (powder)

-• 1/4 cup of sour cream
+• 1/4 cup sour cream

 • 1 tsp salt or to taste